steveshogren/hugo-blog/content/post/learn-that-new-programming-language-the-start.md

 +++
-title = "learn that new programming language the start" Categories = ["Meta Game"]
+title = "Learn That New Programming Language The Start-Up Way" Categories = ["Meta Game"]
 Tags = []
 +++